 • Similar words: If you want to search for a word and its all synonymous you use tilde (~) sign.
 For example, searching for :

-• Search for multiple words: When you want to search pages that include either word from your keywords you use capitalized (OR).
+• Search for multiple words: When you want to search pages that include either word from the keywords you use capitalized (OR).
 For example, searching for:

 China OR India OR US